Neural Canonical Transformation for the Spectra of Fluxional Molecule CH5+: Methods

 The NCT method employed in this work uses a framework similar to our previous study~\cite{zhang_neural_2024}.
 However, to properly describe the fluxional nature of $\text{CH}_5^+$, we use Cartesian coordinates.
 The first step in calculating the eigenstates of the Hamiltonian in~\Eq{eq:hamiltonian} is to define the wavefunction basis, $\left\{\Phi_{\vec{n}}(\vec{z})\right\}$, in a latent space.
 This basis is constructed as the Hartree product of 18 one-dimensional HO wavefunctions:

 where

 here $\vec{n}=(n_1,n_2,\ldots,n_{18})$ is the vector of quantum numbers, and $\vec{z}=(z_1,z_2,\ldots,z_{18})$ represents the coordinates in the 18-dimensional latent space.
 Each dimension $i$ is associated with a mass $m_i$ and a harmonic frequency $\omega_i$.
 For our $\text{CH}_5^+$ calculation, the first three coordinates are assigned the mass of a carbon atom, while the remaining 15 are assigned the mass of a hydrogen atom.
 All calculations are performed in atomic units, with final results converted to other units, such as wavenumbers, where appropriate.
+In our setting, the variational calculation is carried out within an internal Hilbert subspace in which the overall translational and rotational motions are removed.

-To prevent the use of a reference configuration that could hinder ergodicity to the molecule's 120 equivalent minima, each one-dimensional Hermite function is initialized around the origin.
+Each one-dimensional Hermite function is an eigenstate of a one-dimensional quantum harmonic oscillator, characterized by a center point that serves as a hyperparameter.
+Since the molecule has 18 vibrational degrees of freedom, the basis is built from 18 such one-dimensional functions.
+The center of each function is set to the corresponding coordinate value of the global minimum configuration of the PES, providing a good starting point for the variational optimization.
 The frequencies are set to treat identical atoms equally: the 15 oscillators corresponding to the hydrogen atoms are assigned a single frequency, $\omega_H$, and the three oscillators for the carbon atom are assigned a different frequency, $\omega_C$, where $\omega_C < \omega_H$.
+Since this initialization is in the latent space, it does not constrain the physical wavefunctions, which are determined by the learned normalizing flow.
 This construction defines our 18-dimensional wavefunction basis in the latent space.
-The quantum number of each basis function $\vec{n}$ is ordered as follows: we first denote $n=0$ as the ground state, and fix the carbon coordinates to be $(0,0,0)$.
-Then we order the indices by sorting the basis energy $E_{\text{HO}}=\sum_{i=4}^{18} n_i \omega_i$ in ascending order and truncate at a specific energy.
-Note that here we omit the zero-point energy $\frac{1}{2} \sum_{i=4}^{18} \omega_i$ in $E_{\text{HO}}$.
+The quantum number vectors $\vec{n}$ of the basis functions are generated as follows: we enumerate all 18-dimensional non-negative integer vectors and sort them first by the total number of excitation quanta $\sum_{i=1}^{18} n_i$ in ascending order, and then in reverse-lexicographic order within each group of equal total quanta.
+The first entry $\vec{n}=\vec{0}$ corresponds to the ground state.
+We then truncate the sequence to the lowest $N$ states.

 Then a NCT is established to transform the wavefunction basis $\left\{\Phi_n(\vec{z})\right\}$ into the configuration space $\vec{x}$: